xXPinkkiPoni96Xx/ClickingGame64/README.md

 # Downloading
 - windows smart thingy will pop up cuz i have not signed a sertificate for this
-- if u really wanna download this, just go to the releases page
+- but if u really wanna download this, just go to the releases page